 Can I use vegan Mayonnaise instead of traditional Mayonnaise in recipes?

 Yes!
 Vegan Mayonnaise can be used instead of traditional Mayonnaise in most recipes, including sandwiches, salads, and dressings.
-It has a similar texture and flavor, so it can be an excellent substitute for those following a plant-based diet or with egg allergies.
+It has a similar texture and flavor so that it can be an excellent substitute for those following a plant-based diet or with egg allergies.